jimhigson/oboe.js-dissertation/main/main.md

-While SAX parsers provide an unappealing interface to application developers, as a starting point to handle low-level parsing in higher-level libraries they work very well (most XML DOM parsers are built in this way).
-The pre-existing Clarinet project is well tested, liberally licenced, and compact, meeting our needs perfectly.
+While SAX parsers provide an unappealing interface to application developers, as a starting point to handle low-level parsing in higher-level libraries they work very well -- most XML DOM parsers are built in this way.
+The pre-existing Clarinet project [@clarinet] is well tested, liberally licenced, and compact, meeting our needs perfectly.
 The name of this project, Oboe.js, was chosen in tribute to the value delivered by Clarinet.